dtcc-platform/dtcc-builder/README.md

-# VCCore - VirtualCity@Chalmers Core
+# Digital Twin Cities Platform - Core

-VirtualCity@Chalmers is a multidisciplinary research project at Chalmers University of Technology involving researchers from mathematics, architecture, civil engineering and computer science.
+The Digital Twin Cities Platform is an open-source platform for the exploration of digital twins for cities.
+The platform is developed and maintained by the Digital Twin Cities Centre (DTCC) hosted by Chalmers University of Technology.
 The aim is to develop an open multimodal data, modeling, simulation and visualization platform for interactive planning, design, exploration, experimentation and optimization of cities.

-This repository contains the server side functionality, including data processing, mesh generation and simulation.
+This repositotory (Core) provides software for data processing, modeling and simulation.

 ## Getting started